facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 What if my tax situation is complex?

-We focus on retirement-focused tax coordination — including withdrawal sequencing, Roth conversions, IRMAA management, and charitable strategies.
-Business entity filings, multi-state business returns, and advanced estate filings are handled by your CPA.
-We coordinate closely to ensure those filings align with your broader retirement income strategy.
+We focus on retirement-related tax coordination, including withdrawal sequencing, Roth conversions, IRMAA management, and charitable giving strategies.
+Tax return preparation and specialized tax compliance work, such as business entity, multi-state, estate, and trust filings, fall outside the scope of the advisory relationship.
+When appropriate, we coordinate with your tax preparer to help ensure those filings align with your broader retirement income strategy.

 Why structure the year into three core meetings?